hans-riess/hans-riess.github.io/_posts/2020-04-20-monads-on-a-poset.md

 In this post, I will briefly describe a pleasant observation I made this morning about monads on a poset, that is, a partially ordered set.
 In order to get there, I will have to say what exactly are *monads* and *posets.*

 Monads are curious objects.
 I recently came across them while preparing a talk about the first few sections of Peter May's "Geometry of Infinite Loops Spaces."
 In that paper, he defines a new structure called an operad which is essentially a way to formalize tree-like compositions of maps, $f: X^{\otimes n} \rightarrow X$, for different $n$ in a some monoidal category (if you don't know what that is, think of $(\mathsf{Vect}, \otimes, \mathbf{0})$, the category of vector spaces, with the tensor product and the zero vector space).
 Anyways, in May's paper, he describes a 1-to-1 correspondence between *algebras over an operad* and *algebras over monads*.
 That correspondence isn't important here, but it is important to note that monads, for some reason, seems to creep up everywhere.
 I don't think they are well known amongst applied people who use a lot of fancy algebra like myself.
-Personally, I hadn't been exposed to them even after a few years of reading some heavy-categorical papers in applied algebraic topology, lattice theory etc. Monads seem, however, to be fairly commonplace in certain theoretical computer science communities especially those Haskell-ites.
+Personally, I hadn't been exposed to them even after a few years of reading some heavy-categorical papers in applied algebraic topology, lattice theory etc. Monads seem, however, to be fairly commonplace in certain theoretical computer science communities especially those Haskellites.
 You know who you are.

 A poset, say $P$, is set with a *anti-symmetric, reflexitive,* and *transitive* binary relation, $\preceq$.
 Sometimes it is easier to view a poset not as a set but as a category, $\mathsf{P}$.
 The objects of this category are the elements of $P$.
 Morphisms?
-Given $x, y \in \mathsf{P}$,
+Given $x, y \in \mathsf{P}$, $\mathrm{Hom}_{\mathsf{P}}(x,y)$ if $x \preceq y$ and $\emptyset$ otherwise.

-$$
-\mathrm{Hom}_{\mathsf{P}}(x,y) =
-\begin{cases}
-\ast & x \preceq y \\
-\emptyset  & \text{otherwise}
-\end{cases}
-$$

 This is kind of nice, because if you consider a functor,